-(d) General Instructions
+(c) General Instructions

 Trains that stop on a SSD or do not maintain a minimum of 15 MPH while passing over the SSD may receive multiple messages.
 When possible, stopping or reducing speed below 15 MPH should be avoided while passing a SSD.
-If multiple voice messages are received, the train must handle them as described in Paragraph B.
+If speed drops below 15 MPH, proceed as though a train too slow message is received.